Safei-Ashraf/eloquent-javascript/Ch2.md

 A JS statement is composed of expression(s), and a program is a list of statements.

-Side Effect: when a statement could change the state of the machine in a way that will affect the statements that come after it
+<strong>Side Effect</strong>: when a statement could change the state of the machine in a way that will affect the statements that come after it

-Bindings:
+E.g:

+-   Mutating(changing) the input itself.

+-   Querying/Updating DOM

+-   Logging(even in the console)

+-   Making an XHR/fetch call.

+<strong>Bindings</strong>:
 To capture a value, it needs to be stored somewhere, usually in a variable/binding.

 After a binding has been defined, its name could be used as an expression